jalvesaq/colorout/README.md

 ========

-*colorout* is an R package that colorizes R output when running in a Unix (e.g. Linux and OS X) terminal emulator (does not work on Microsoft Windows).
+*colorout* is an R package that colorizes R output when running in a Unix (e.g. Linux and OS X) terminal emulator; it does not work on Microsoft Windows.
-The relevant code is written in C and, thus, it runs very quickly and you shouldn't note any slowdown in R output.
+The relevant code is written in C and, thus, it runs very quickly and you should not note any slowdown in R output.
 R's `stdout` is parsed and numbers, negative numbers, dates in the standard format, strings, and R constants are identified and wrapped by special ansi scape codes that are interpreted by terminal emulators as commands to colorize the output.
 R's `stderr` is also